Freeze-casting: Morphological instabilities

 In an ideal world, the spatial concentration of particles within the SSZ would remain constant throughout solidification.
 As it happens, though, the concentration of particles does change during compression, and this process is highly sensitive to solidification speed.
 At low freezing rates, Brownian motion takes place, allowing particles to move easily away from the solid-liquid interface and maintain a homogeneous suspension.
 In this situation, the suspension is always warmer than the solidified portion.
 At fast solidification speeds, approaching VC, the concentration, and concentration gradient at the solid-liquid interface increases because particles cannot redistribute soon enough.
 When it has built up enough, the freezing point of the suspension is below the temperature gradient in the solution and morphological instabilities can occur.
 For situations where the particle concentration bleeds into the diffusion layer, both the actual and freezing temperature dip below the equilibrium freezing temperature creating an unstable system.
 Often, these situations lead to the formation of what are known as ice lenses.

 These morphological instabilities can trap particles, preventing full redistribution and resulting in inhomogeneous distribution of solids along the freezing direction as well as discontinuities in the ceramic walls, creating voids larger than intrinsic pores within the walls of the porous ceramic.

+Mechanical properties

+Most research into the mechanical properties of freeze casted structures focus on the compressive strength of the material and its yielding behavior at increasing stresses.
+According to Ashby, the mechanical properties of a freeze-casted, open pore structure can be approximately modeled with an anisotropic, cellular solid.
+These include naturally occurring materials such as cork and wood that have properties that have anisotropic structures, and thus mechanical properties that are directionally dependent.
+Donius et al. have investigated the anisotropic nature of freeze-casted aerogels, comparing their mechanical strength to isotropically freeze casted aerogels.
+They found that the Young's modulus of the anisotropic structure was significantly higher than that of the isotropic aerogels, particularly when tested parallel to the freezing direction.
+The Young's modulus is several orders of magnitude higher in the parallel direction as compared to the direction perpendicular to freezing, demonstrating the anisotropic mechanical properties.